 The Need for Water-Filled Cofferdams in Construction

-A cofferdam is a structure, usually temporary, used to isolate a submerged work area — either to contain turbidity or allow for dewatering of the submerged work area.
+A cofferdam is a structure, usually temporary, used to isolate a submerged work area — either to contain turbidity or allow for dewatering of the underwater construction area.
 After dewatering, work can be done in dry conditions, which improves the quality of the work while reducing costs.

-Cofferdams can be critical for a wide variety of construction projects.
+Cofferdams can be critical for a wide variety of construction projects and construction sites.
 You may need cofferdams to control sediment discharges from a submerged excavation or dredging area.
 You might also need water barriers for dewatering purposes.
 Dewatering is the process of removing water from an isolated, submerged space, resulting in a dry work area.